k-eks/ThePictureBookOfFourierTransforms/README.md

 The idea behind this project is to compile a collection of Fourier transforms of crystal structures and real life objects to give an easy access to understand (x-ray) scattering features, such as diffuse scattering.

 ## Submissions
+Before submitting a picture, make sure you own the rights and want to share the picture with the rest of the world.

+Pictures are submitted via the issue tracker.
+Simply drag and drop the picture into the text field.
+Please use one of the provided lables to categorize the picture.
+Add a short description of what your picture is showing and if applicable, if there is a connection or a common teaching goal with another picture in the collection present, please link them together with #<issue number>.